dmagliola/mytracks_kml_merger/README.md

 - Split a file: Split a route into two, with the points before/after the `--at` parameters.
 Outputs `output_before.kml` and `output_after.kml`.
     - `ruby merge.rb split -f "mytracks/Route from 2020-07-23 11_39.kml" --at "2020-07-23 14:00:10"`
+- Retime a file: "Move" the times in a route, keeping the length/speed the same, so it starts at a new point in time.
+    - `ruby merge.rb retime -f "mytracks/Route from 2020-07-23 11_39.kml" --start "2020-07-24T10:39:49.537Z"`
+- Compress time on a file: Change the length/speed of a route, so it starts at the same time, but ends at a new point in time.
+    - `ruby merge.rb compress_time -f "mytracks/Route from 2020-07-23 11_39.kml" --end "2020-07-23T17:20:49.537Z"`

 ## Utilities